Updated January 10th, 2022 by Travel the Greek Way

 Where is the Athens Riviera?

-If you and your loved one are planning a romantic Athenian Riviera holiday, then you should know that there are many romantic places to see in Athens for couples.
+If you and your loved one are planning a romantic Athenian Riviera vacation, then you should know that there are many romantic places to see in Athens riviera for couples.

 I have been to Athens Riviera so many times and realized that I have never really shared my list of the best things to do in Athens Riviera, so I decided that it’s about time!

-Paleo Faliro, is a well-off south Athenian Riviera suburb, 20 minutes away from Acropolis Hill.
-Paleo Faliro has modern apartment buildings and shops, well-groomed and taken care of by the local authorities.
+Paleo Faliro, the first stop in the Athens Riviera coastline and only 15 minutes away from Acropolis Hill.
+Paleo Faliro has modern apartment buildings and shops and is a well-looked-after area by the local authorities.

-History Tip: Apostle Paul arrived by boat to Faliro in 50 AD and went on to Athens to start his preaching on Christianity.
+History Tip: Apostle Paul arrived by boat to Faliro in 50 AD and went on to Athens to start his preaching on Jesus and the new religion.

-The whole area of Flisvos Marina is a great commercial complex that offers diverse dining, shopping and recreational opportunities – all within a natural environment overlooking the blue Mediterranean sea.
+The whole area of Flisvos Marina is a great commercial complex that offers diverse dining (there is a great Italian restaurant), shopping, and recreational opportunities – all within a natural environment overlooking the blue Mediterranean sea.

-Leaving behind the happy Faliro swimmers, you can start walking by the beautiful sea pedestrian area towards Alimos Marina, which is located less than 1 km further down the shore.
+Paleo Faliro beach attracts quite a few swimmers, especially the permanent residents of the area.
+One of the best things to do in Faliro is to walk the beautiful Flisvos pedestrian area towards Alimos Marina, which is located less than 1 km further down the shore.